SUMMARY: RESEARCH MISCONDUCT AT THE UNIVERSITY OF SYDNEY – WHAT IS TO BE DONE?

 - “The Australian Paradox” – “an inverse relationship” between the consumption of added sugar and obesity.
 Yes, eat more sugar, and get thinner!
 The sugar and sugary food and drink industries used that nonsense-based “finding” – supported only by the University of Sydney’s stamp of scientific credibility – as an intellectual spearhead to try to kill Canberra’s plan for tougher dietary advice against added sugar: http://www.smh.com.au/national/health/research-causes-stir-over-sugars-role-in-obesity-20120330-1w3e5.html

-- Awkwardly, with revenues from sugary food companies at stake, the University’s conflicted scientists and management must choose between wearing white “Scientific integrity matters” hats or black “Our revenues – and reputations – are at stake, so let’s just just pretend there’s no problem” hats (Section 9).
-Despite the University now being well aware that its Australian Paradox “finding” is based on the misrepresentation of key facts – including falsified data – it chooses to pretend that everything is fine.
-In the interests of improved public health and scientific integrity, I’m arguing near and far for the correction or retraction of the “shonky sugar study”.
+- Despite the University long being well aware that its Australian Paradox “finding” is based on the misrepresentation of key facts – including clownish confusion on the difference between up and down, as well as falsified data – it chooses to pretend that everything is fine.
+In the interests of scientific integrity and improved public health, I’m arguing near and far for the correction of the scientific record via the formal retraction of the University’s “shonky sugar study”.
 Perhaps after reading Sections 1-10 below, you’ll assess that I have made a strong case for such remedial action.

-Apologies for my “tone”, but after the University of Sydney’s summary dismissal in 2012 (Section 8) of my reasonable and absolutely correct critique of the negligent Australian Paradox paper – a paper that is an academic disgrace and remains a menace to public health – I have become somewhat less forgiving in my observations.
+Apologies for my “tone”, but after the University of Sydney’s summary dismissal in 2012 (Section 8) of my reasonable and absolutely correct critique of the academic disgrace and menace to public health that is the Australian Paradox paper, I have become somewhat less forgiving in my observations.

 1. NHMRC’S DEFINITION OF “RESEARCH MISCONDUCT”